w-duffy/email-agent/README.md

 # Agentic Email Service

 An intelligent email management system that uses LLM agents to automatically draft responses to customer emails based on your company's knowledge base.
+For the MVP, the system will use simulated email data to allow for core feature development without requiring external email provider integration.

 ## Overview